-- 7. In the event there is more than one speaker per side, speakers must divide their time in order to complete their full presentation within the ten-minute or five-minute time allotment. - 8.
-Following the presentation of positions by members of the public, the staff recommendation shall be presented. - 9.
-Following the staff recommendation, commissioners may call on individuals in attendance to ask questions pertinent to the issue. - 10.
+- 7. Following the presentation of positions by members of the public, the staff recommendation shall be presented. - 8.
+Following the staff recommendation, commissioners may call on individuals in attendance to ask questions pertinent to the issue. - 9.
 Following questions and comments by commissioners, a motion for action on the issue will be in order.
-Four affirmative votes are required to pass any motion before the Commission, unless otherwise provided by law. - 11.
+Four affirmative votes are required to pass any motion before the Commission, unless otherwise provided by law. - 10.
 Authorized action by the Commission with respect to any motion pending before the Commission consists of one of the following: approval, denial, table (if appropriate), or deferral to a time certain.
-On zoning matters, the Commission may also take action to approve with conditions or, if requested by the applicant for the zoning matter, permit withdrawal without prejudice. - 12.
-No planning or zoning ordinance shall become law unless approved by an affirmative vote of at least four members of the Commission, including one member of the Commission representing one of the districts in which the subject property is located. - 13.
+On zoning matters, the Commission may also take action to approve with conditions or, if requested by the applicant for the zoning matter, permit withdrawal without prejudice. - 11.
+No planning or zoning ordinance shall become law unless approved by an affirmative vote of at least four members of the Commission, including one member of the Commission representing one of the districts in which the subject property is located. - 12.
 The following additional public hearing rules shall apply to each Commission meeting and should be read:

 Citizens may speak for or against an item that is considered by law to be a zoning ordinance and each side will have ten minutes to present its case.
 Citizens may also speak for or against an item that is placed on the public hearing agenda but is not a zoning ordinance.
 In that case, each side will have five minutes to present its case.
 In the event there is more than one speaker per side, speakers must divide their time in order to complete their full presentation within the ten-minute time allotment, or the five minute time allotment.
 When the buzzer sounds to indicate that time has run out, the speaker will be expected to immediately cease speaking and to leave the podium area.
 Prior to speaking, a speaker shall complete a speaker card and present it when approaching the podium.
 If a speaker has any documents for the commissioners, the speaker shall provide 10 copies when approaching the podium.
 Seven copies are for the commissioners and the remaining copies are for the planning director, the county attorney and the clerk.
 Applicants or citizens speaking in favor of an item shall speak first and applicants in zoning ordinance cases shall have the right to reserve time for rebuttal.
 Opponents of a zoning ordinance item shall have no right of rebuttal.
 Once the citizens have finished speaking, staff shall make a recommendation for action to the Commission.
 At this point, citizens are no longer allowed to speak unless called to the podium by an individual commissioner to answer questions or provide information.
 Speakers should always talk directly into the microphone and begin by stating their name, address and the name of any organization they represent.
 Abusive, profane or derogatory language will not be permitted.
-Holding up signs, clapping and yelling to show support for or opposition to a speaker will not be permitted, but a show of hands or quietly standing will be permitted to show support for or opposition to a speaker's position.
+Holding up signs, clapping, yelling, standing or laying in the aisles to show support for or opposition to a speaker will not be permitted, but a show of hands or quietly standing in place will be permitted to show support for or opposition to a speaker's position.